ftanguy/RL-Robotic-Block-Assembly/README.md

 Other SB3 algorithms (SAC, A2C…) will work, but the policy network must be adapted to flat image inputs.

 ---

+## Things to maybe change/Improve
+- Change the observations to include obstacles (maybe change the rl network to cnn and have 3 channels (obstacles,placed blocks,reward features))
+- Change how the agent interacts with the actions (right now it choose an index in the list of possible actions but it doesnt now what the effect will be/what it is choosing) -> maybe make an action encoder?
+Or add action to observation space?

 ## Project Ideas to implement (at least 1)